AlexaOrton/FSD-First-Repository-/README.md

 # FSD-First-Repository-
-Version control for the AIFMRM ERS Dashboard
+Welcome to the AIFMRM ERS Dashboard!

 EXPLANATION
+This dashboard has been designed to disseminate Equity Risk Statistic data provided by AIFMRM in an intuitive and interactive manner.

 INSTRUCTIONS